benjaminmao123/Bytes/README.md

 Bytes is a first person shooter where the player shoots fruit out of a cannon.

-This game was made as part of a 10 week CS179 senior design project.
+This game was made as part of a 10 week CS179 senior design project with 2 others.

 We tried to accurately portray the SDLC and follow Agile by implementing Scrum.